timothyandrew/readysetlog/README.md

 ```

 ## Notes
-This process contains three servers in total - the echo server itself, a HTTP server, and a WS server.
+This process starts up three servers in total - the echo server itself, a HTTP server, and a WS server.
 The latter two are part of an (so far unfinished) attempt to log requests in a web UI in addition to the CLI.